IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

   statement(s) that must evaluate to TRUE for the CARD to be **applicable**.
-The condition statements’ **logic** must be expressed in terms of the person-centric and care context data model defined by this IHE CCG Profile.
+The condition statements’ **logic** must be expressed in terms of the person-centric and care context data model defined by this IHE CCG Profile (or defined in an alternate model expressed in Volume-4).
 NOTE: to ensure patient-safe execution, *Trigger definitions are ignored during CCG processing*.

 - CARDs’ condition statements must be formulated in such a way that each